Web-Development-UAlberta/exsm-3951-exsm-3943-spring-2025-python-c-project-construction-project-team/docs/TEST-PLAN.md

 Test Case #5: Log Communication on RFQ

 Preconditions:
-- Contractor is logged in
+- Project manager is logged in
 - A RFQ exists

 Steps: